-B.2 Foundational Ideas
+B.2 Foundational Ideas of Academic Honesty

 [Ed.: this and the following subsections were written and adopted by the department decades ago.
 They are more difficult to read due to the complex vocabulary and grammar, but the ideas are important.
 For a simpler discussion of plagiarism, see also resources linked from the Mizzou Library.]